wallix/awless-templates/README.md

- Create a new VPC open to the internet
+ Create a new VPC and make it public with an internet gateway

 ```sh
 vpc = create vpc cidr=10.0.0.0/16 name=BastionVpc